On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations: Selmer groups

 \section{Selmer groups}

 The goal of this section is to review the definition and to discuss the properties of Greenberg's (strict) Selmer groups.
 There are three ingredients play important role in the proof of \eqref{eq:inv_higher_wt}.
 First is the choice of the lattice $T_g$ in the definition of Selmer groups.
-We will address this in Section~\ref{sec:choice_of_lattice} and study its residual representation.
-Second is Proposition~\ref{sel_no_fin_submod} asserting that the Pongyagin dual of Selmer group does not have submodule of finite index, which allows us to reduce the proof of \eqref{eq:inv_higher_wt} to the computation of residual Selmer groups.
+This will be addressed in Section~\ref{sec:choice_of_lattice}.
+Second is Proposition~\ref{sel_no_fin_submod} asserting that the Pongyagin dual of Selmer groups do not have submodule of finite index, which allows us to reduce the proof of \eqref{eq:inv_higher_wt} to the computation of residual Selmer groups.
 In Section~\ref{sec:res_sel_gp}, we study the difference between Selmer groups and residual Selmer groups.